mauricioabreu/chip8.rs/README.md

 ## Playing other ROMs

-You can find a plenty of ROMs [here](https://www.zophar.net/pdroms/chip8/chip-8-games-pack.html)
+There is plenty of ROMs [here](https://www.zophar.net/pdroms/chip8/chip-8-games-pack.html)

 They are public domain.
 You can download and use this emulator to play chip-8 games